-In the event of unexpected finds of contamination or asbestos the Unexpected Contaminated Land Procedure and Asbestos Finds Procedure (refer Appendix B) will be implemented.
+In the event of unexpected finds of contamination or asbestos Downer's DG-ZH-PR068 Contamination Management Procedure (refer Section 4.4) and Sydney Metro's Unexpected Contaminated Land Procedure and Asbestos Finds Procedure (refer Appendix B) will be implemented.
 In accordance with CoA E40, the Unexpected Contaminated Land Procedure and Asbestos Finds Procedure will be implemented throughout Construction.